lightningdevkit/ldk-node/README.md

 # LDK Node
-A ready-to-go node implementation based on LDK.
+A ready-to-go node implementation built using LDK.